-- 1. Sign up for a PACER login and password by contacting PACER at www.pacer.uscourts.gov or calling 1-800-676-6856; and - 2.
-Complete and sign the attached form.
+- Sign up for a PACER login and password by contacting PACER at https://pacer.uscourts.gov/register-account or calling 1-800-676-6856 (PACER stands for Public Access to Court Electronic Records which is an electronic public access service that allows users to obtain case and docket information from federal appellate, district, and bankruptcy courts, and the PACER Case Locator over the internet.); and - 2.
+Complete and sign the E-Noticing Registration form.